Ghana Railway Company Limited: History

 In 2010, a contract was signed to construct a railway from Paga (on the border with Burkina Faso) to Kumasi; plus a branch from Tamale to Yendi.

 The railway network in Ghana resembles a large capital "A" with 3 components - a "Western Division" (the left leg of the "A") from Secondi/Takoradi to Kumasi (280 km, 168 mi), an "Eastern Division" (the right leg of the "A") from Accra to Kumasi, and a "Central Division" (the horizontal bar of the "A") from Huni Valley to Kotoku.
 The 953 km (570 mi) network includes branch lines on the "Western Division" to Prestea and Awaso, a branch line to Kade on the "Central Division", and branch lines to Tema and Shai Hills on the "Eastern Division".

 Very little of the railway network remains in operation.
 Accra to Tema, Accra to Kotoku, and Awaso to Dunkwa and south to Takoradi are the only parts that are known to be in operation.
 Very little is known about the current operating state of the rest of the system.

 The following table outlines the dates of construction of the various parts of the railway network.
 (See map below right.)

 Note 1 - Tarkwa to Prestea is a branch line on the Western Division that services manganese mines.

 Note 2 - Kojokrom is the junction of the line to Secondi (now abandoned).
 The other leg serves the port of Takoradi.

 Note 3 - Dunkwa to Awaso is a branch line on the Western Division that services bauxite mines.

 Note 4 - Huni Valley (Tinkwakrom) is the junction of the Central Division with the Western Division.

 Note 5 - Achiasi to Kade is now a branch line on the Central Division.
 It used to service timber companies and for cocoa transportation.
 Oda was an important station on this branch.

-Note 6 - Kotoku is the junction of the Central Division with the Western Division.
+Note 6 - Kotoku is the junction of the Central Division with the Eastern Division.